Concordium/concordium.github.io/source/shared/net/concepts/id-accounts.rst

 About identities
 ----------------

 Identities are issued by an identity provider.
 There is a registry of selected identity providers and their contact information publicly accessible from the Concordium blockchain.
+(Do we want to tell users how to find this?)
 Concordium Foundation will maintain the list in the beginning.

 ..
 Note::